StarburstCLA/Epi2Me-16S-CSV/README.md

 This is origional to this script by Epi2ME before I rescued it, however these can or possibly should be moved back into the correct location when you use it.
 A corrected version by me may folow.

-The notebook adds better lineage information than is downloaded in the .CSV file (but appears present on the online portal).
+The notebook adds better lineage information than is downloaded in the .CSV file from Epi2Me Agent (but appears present on the online portal).

 R_CSV_Fixing_Script